Is Sri Lanka a country you have wondered about visiting?

 Mirissa Beach was the perfect spot to dip our toes into the Indian Ocean.

 Our three-hour journey had one stop at Budu Raja Maha Wehera Wewurukannala, Dickwella.
-Sri Lanka’s largest seated Buddha at 50m high.
+Sri Lanka’s largest seated Buddha is 50m high.

 It is a place of pilgrimage, and the temple has beautiful frescoes.

-But the Tunnel of Hell to get to the Buddha has some very ugly scenes.
-These life-size figures show the consequences of temptation.
-Not appropriate for young children.
+But the Tunnel of Hell, on your way to the Buddha, has some very ugly scenes.
+These life-size figures show the consequences of temptation, and they are not appropriate for young children.

 Where to Stay at Mirissa Beach